Exploring Cossack in Western Australia: A Historic Hidden Gem

 Cossack is home to several cultural landmarks that offer a window into its storied past.
 The Cossack Art Awards, held annually, attract artists from across Australia and showcase contemporary art within the town’s historic buildings.
 I was in Cossack last year, 2023, when the art awards were on and it was super busy.
 This time it was very sedate.
 The courthouse, which now serves as a museum, provides detailed exhibits on the town’s history, including its role in the pearling industry and the gold rush.
 Visitors can also explore the bond store, which houses artifacts from the town’s bustling days as a port, and the customs house, offering insights into the administrative side of Cossack’s maritime trade.

 One of the highlights of visiting Cossack is the historical walking tour of the town.
-It takes about 30 minutes to an hour to complete.
+It takes about 30 minutes to an hour .
 I tend to take my time, as I love leisurely exploring the rich history of this fascinating place.
-To go on the Heritage walk click here to get the brochure.
-There are 2 parts you have a walking tour around the quaint wee town and a driving tour that will take you down to the beach and my fav the cemetry.
+To go on the Heritage walk, click here to get the brochure.
+There are two parts: a walking tour around the quaint wee town and a driving tour that will take you down to the beach and, my favorite, the cemetery.

 Part of the Heritage Trail Car Journey